 The Custodial model is popular because it is economic to set up and relatively easy to use.
 For one-time investments that are relatively transaction free, it’s a great choice.

-How the Checkbook IRA Works
+How an IRA LLC Works

 Your IRA owns the LLC, but you are the manager of the LLC.
 This means that you can go ahead and purchase a property (it will be titled to the LLC), as well as manage all cash flow right out of the LLC Checking Account.
 For example, when your tenant pays rent, the funds will be deposited into the LLC Checking Account.
 If you need to pay a plumber, you would write a check from the LLC Checking Account.

-Advantages of the Checkbook IRA
+Advantages of and IRA LLC

-Checkbook IRAs provide a number of great benefits that are essential for specific assets.
+IRA LLCs provide a number of great benefits that are essential for specific assets.

 Choosing the Best Self Directed IRA Model

 Unless you’re an experienced Self Directed investor, it’s best to discuss your choice of platform with a CISP-trained Madison Specialist.
-She will be able to evaluate your goals with Self Direction and then recommend the most appropriate platform.
+They will be able to evaluate your goals with Self Direction and then recommend the most appropriate platform.
 Self Direction is a powerful tool and you can harness Madison’s expertise to make it work for you.